EricLi3/a3-ericli/README.md

 6. Provide easily identifiable feedback: Added the required field for all input fields in to todo-form.
 In this way, if the user forgets to fill in TaskTitle for example, the application will show a popup saying that the field must be filled in to proceed.

 7. Don’t use color alone to convey information: Added a css style for all reqauired inputs

-8. Ensure that form elements include clearly associated labels: Added descriptive associated labels for each form element.
+8. Ensure that form elements include clearly associated labels: Added descriptive associated labels for each form element

+9. Semantic HTML structure: Used semantic tags: <main>, <section>, <form> for better accessibility and screen reader support